hassio-addons/hassio-vagrant/README.md

 manage your Docker/Hass.io host.

-It allows add-on developers to look at the logs of their add-on, or even get a console into their running add-on to allow for easy debugging issues.
+It allows add-on developers to look at the logs of their add-on, or even get a console into their running add-on, to allow for easy debugging issues.

 ![Portainer](images/portainer.png)

 ### netdata

-netdata allow you to monitor your Docker containers (which Hass.io consists of).
+netdata allows you to monitor your Docker containers, which Hass.io is built on.
 Simple.
 Effective.
 Awesome!

-Unparalleled insights, in real-time, of everything happening on your systems, applications and add-ons with stunning, interactive web dashboards and powerful performance and health alarms.
+Unparalleled real-time insight into everything happening on your systems, applications and add-ons with stunning, interactive web dashboards and powerful performance and health alarms.